anyakeller/k-and-r-revamp/README.md

 -   common/\_global.scss - I honestly am just using it for stuff I need everything else to be able to acess (e.g `@mixin`, font stuff...)
 -   components/\_buttons - general button styling.
 I also defined the base link styling for `<a>` tags.
 -   layouts/\_header - styling for the big kite and rocket header at the top of every page.
 The actual header is imported in the root template for every page on the site.
 The actual header partial can be found in : `assets/views/partials/header.blade.php`
+-   layouts/\_sidebar - styling for all the menus
 -   layouts/\_pages.scss - Overall
 -   layouts/\_posts.scss - Overall

-To change default Bootstrap variables, you can overwrite the boostrap name in \_variables.scss You can view the [bootstrap variable default names here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss) You can read more on [theming bootstrap here](https://getbootstrap.com/docs/4.5/getting-started/theming/)
+To change default Bootstrap variables, you can overwrite the boostrap name in \_variables.scss

+You can view the [bootstrap variable default names here](https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss) You can read more on [theming bootstrap here](https://getbootstrap.com/docs/4.5/getting-started/theming/)